-What signs or activity suggest that it may be time to start growing your business?
+Whether it's a restaurant, medical practice, or a retail shop, there are certain signs that suggest it may be time to start growing your business.
 Startup founders and other solo entrepreneurs are often consumed with tending to specific operations like finding employees for an immediate need.
 Or they reach a certain business plateau, where things appear to be running smoothly, and they may become complacent about the future.

 Whatever the reason may be, you should keep the growth potential of your business in mind and prepare for opportunities as they arise.
 By learning how to grow your business in carefully planned stages, you could be in a better position to accomplish the goals you have in mind for your organization.
 Consider the following questions:

 Pay attention to the signs.
 A range of factors are involved in deciding when to grow your business, but among the most important are:

 Demand exceeds supply.
 You may find that sales are increasing dramatically, but your business lacks the infrastructure to contend with rising demand.
 This comes with the risk that you lose revenue because the supply (and the process for generating supply) may not be there.

 Customer response.
 If you consistently hear from customers, "Why don't you also offer X?" or "I'd be interested in buying more if you could upgrade your current products," it behooves you to heed these comments and plan accordingly.